 Jagged hill above the Douro river with a nice view.
 Buy some snacks and wine and picnic up here at sunset.
 Make sure to give yourself enough time so you are not rushing; note the cable car lands right near here, but be careful about when it shuts down for the night.
 It closed right before we planned to take it up so had to take a nice jog up the hill to reach the park in time for the sunset.

 Famous beautiful bookstore – on Rua das Carmelitas

-Main, large shopping street in Porto
+Main shopping street in Porto

 Wonderful restaurant in Ribeira with seating inside and outside

 Well known spot to grab a coffee or dine located on the main street -Rua de Santa Catarina

 Famous for its Francesinha which is a Portuguese sandwich.
 It’s a sandwich with a bunch of different meats, covered in a thick sauce and melted cheese along with some other toppings